tomrushmore/SimulSig/README.md

 SimulSig
 ========

-A new approach to audio-mosaicing using probabilistic modelling
+A new approach to audio-mosaicing using probabilistic modelling.

-NOTE: The original repo containing commits from the last 4 months can be found here : https://github.com/tomrushmore/historic-simulsig-repo .
-Commit history - https://github.com/tomrushmore/historic-simulsig-repo/commits/master
-Numerous clones were unremovable during git cleanup resulting in an 1.5gb repo size.

 README